awsdocs/aws-deeplens-user-guide/doc_source/how-to-set-up-v1.1-device-connection-to-internet.md

-# Connect Your AWS DeepLens version 1\.1 Device to the Internet<a name="how-to-set-up-v1.1-device-connection-to-internet"></a>
+# Connect Your AWS DeepLens 2019 Edition Device to the Internet<a name="how-to-set-up-v1.1-device-connection-to-internet"></a>

-After the device has been validated, you must get your AWS DeepLens version 1\.1 device connected to the internet\.
+After the device has been validated, you must get your AWS DeepLens 2019 Edition device connected to the internet\.
 You ca use a wireless \(Wi\-Fi\) network or a wired \(Ethernet\) network\.
 The latter requires that you have an Ethernet\-to\-USB adapter\.
 The internet connection ensures that the device receive necessary software updates during registration\.

 Here, we demonstrate setting up the internet connection over Wi\-Fi\.

-**To set up the internet connection to your AWS DeepLens version 1\.1 device over Wi\-Fi**
+**To set up the internet connection to your AWS DeepLens 2019 Edition device over Wi\-Fi**

 1. On the **Set up your device's internet connection** page, choose **Wi\-Fi network** under **Network type**\.